 These are some of the leading model Holter monitor devices in the U.S.

-Hemodynamics Company is a new company to enter the Long Term Holter monitoring space with their wearable ECG monitor called the EZecg Patch.
-The Hemodynamics EZecg Patch is seeking fill a void in the market created by other Traditional & Patch Monitors that deliver poor ECG quality, long turnaround time & limited ECG information reported.
+Hemodynamics Company is a new company to enter the Long Term Holter monitoring space with their wearable AECG monitoring technologies called the EZecg Patch & the Nuubo ECG Vest.
+The wearable AECG monitoring technologies from Hemodynamics are designed to address much of the dissatisfaction in the market by improving the ECG trace quality, delivering faster turnaround time & enhancing the ECG information reported.

 Applied Cardiac Systems (ACS) is a U.S leader in Holter Monitoring.
 ACS provides solutions geared towards the Cardiology market segment.
 ACS has 3 model Holter monitor devices.
 The ACS Performer Plus, the ACS 2010 Holter Monitor & the 2003 Holter Monitor